xiejiachen/CRR_Black-Scholes-Model/README.md

 ### 1. Startup and Input data
 It is pretty easy to startup the ".exe" program.
-Please just double left-click the ".exe" file into the zip file.
+Please just double left-click the "Calculator.exe" file into the zip file.

 After it has started, a terminal windows has been showed on the windows, and you will see the usage instructions inside the terminal.
 Please just follow the instructions and input data by keyboard.(Please press Enter button on your keyboard each time after you finishing input one data)